 - BSC 6437 - Biotechnology and Bioethics, (3)

 Admission Requirements / Applying

-The USF Bioinformatics Master's Program is administrated by the School of Biomedical Sciences in the Morsani College of Medicine and will be available for full-time and part-time enrollment, for admission in fall, spring or summer.
+The USF Bioinformatics Master's Program is offered out of the Molecular Medicine department within the Morsani College of Medicine in Tampa, Florida and will be available for full-time and part-time enrollment, for admission in fall, spring or summer.
 Applicants must fulfill the following requirements:

 - Prior training in biochemistry, genetics, or molecular biology

 - Minimum GRE test score of 297 on the new scale, or MCAT 500 pt.